12tangela21/12tangela21/README.md

 ## Hi there 👋

-<-- I will add more info along my journey≥-->
+<-- I will add more info along my journey-->

 - 💌 My name is Tangela Davis.